 Adenium pests

-Keeping them from being overwatered is always a concern and the onlyhelper I have is to ensure the substrate is a very porous mix that does not encourage root rot.
+Keeping them from being overwatered is always a concern.
+The only helper I have is to ensure the substrate is a very porous mix.
+Root rot is a major concern for me here in the Philippines

 But this post is something else.
-There are times when I move the pot in the gardena nd most of the plants seem to take this poorly and drop leaves.
+There are times when I move the pot in the garden and all leaves drop off.
+Most of the plants seem to take moving them poorly.
 Ok, the leaves grow back, but really, move 5 feet and the leaves drop?

 Anyway this is about the newest affliction for my plants.
 And that is, the dreaded Green Swallowtail Moth catepillar.
-I have been getting more fortunate to identify this pest where in the past I think I missed it and just thought it was time to drop all the leaves again.
-It wasn’t.
+I have been getting more fortunate lately in seeing this pest early on in the infestation.
+Identify this pest early.

 The nasty little things is sitting on the underside of the topleaves.
 You can see how some leaevs have already been a meal.
 This bug can eat all the leaves from a mature Adenium in just a few hours.
 In the Philippines they seem to like this plant.